TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/ipc_rpmessage_linux_echo.md

   by sending messages to the same end point as that where LInux sends messages.
 - This shows that all CPUs can exchange messages with each other, no matter which OS or RTOS or NORTOS is running on the sender or receiver CPUs.
+\cond SOC_AM62X
+- This example provides support for gracceful shutdown of the remote core (MCU M4F).
+Refer \ref GRACEFUL_REMOTECORE_SHUTDOWN
+- This example provides support for MCU only low power mode support on the MCU core (MCU M4F)
+\endcond
 # Supported Combinations

 \cond SOC_AM64X